emmanuellmhango/jump-game/README.md

 ## How to run the code

-clone the repository by running the following command:
+clone the repository by running the following command:<br />
 `git clone https://github.com/emmanuellmhango/jump-game.git`

 cd into the directory: